FAQS for Junior Vet Camp

 What do they do at camp?

-- Campers will learn about the heart and circulatory system, genetics, and nutrition.
+Campers will learn about the skeletal system, muscles, joints, and teeth

 Is this year’s camp different from last year’s camp?

 A high percentage of the vet camp activities are completely different from year to year.
 Some components (prepping and performing the mock surgery and the animal of the day) are consistent from year to year, but the majority of lessons change annually.

 Will I get to see what my participant learned during camp?

 Yes.
 On Thursday, we host a parent open house from 3-4:00 p.m.